 Or maybe you want to invest in some REIT’s but don’t know which one you should buy?
 Vanguard offers a REIT ETF that holds many properties (VNQ).
 Heck even if you want to invest in the cannabis industry but you feel it’s too risky to buy just one company, there is an ETF for that, the ETFMG Alternative Harvest (MJ).

-(Forbes actually put together a great list of the best ETF’s of 2018 and they update it according to the year, that you can check out below.
-I’ll put a link to their article too at the end if you wanna read more on those, it’s a good read!)
+Forbes actually put together a great list of the best ETF’s of 2018 and they update it according to the year, some of which you can check out below.

 ETF’s are managed funds and sometimes the allocations or stocks held inside of the fund can be changed based off of the market.
 To find out what stocks are held inside an ETF you can usually just type the ticker symbol into google followed by the word “Holdings”.
 For example, typing in “VOO holdings” will tell you exactly what the ETF has in it.